Important! Regular LDL Course Participants

 Exam-Dissertation Sequence and other non-course Sessions Recurring Zoom Link

-While the regular LDL courses have their own Zoom link(s), all of our group advising sessions, virtual meet-ups, workshops, peer presentations, most onboarding, and student-alumni events take place on our recurring LDL Zoom link unless otherwise noted.
-Note that individual advising sessions, LDL Courses Onboarding, CGScholar Bootcamp, and the regular LDL courses have a different Zoom link.
+While the regular LDL courses have their own Zoom link(s), all of our group advising sessions, writing retreats, virtual meet-ups, workshops, peer presentations, some onboarding, and student-alumni events take place on our recurring LDL Zoom link unless otherwise noted.
+Note that individual advising sessions have a different Zoom link.

 One tap mobile

 +16513728299,,943597235# US (Minnesota)